mapninja/Earthsys144/week05/04_TURN_IN_basic_raster_analysis_with_google_earth_engine.md

 );

 // ----------------------------------------------------------------------------
-// Find the maximum distance to a power plant inside California.
+// Find the maximum distance to a power plant inside the focal state.
 // Because the power plant selection includes the buffer, this maximum may be
-// lower or in a different location than the California-only result from Part 5.
+// lower or in a different location than an analysis that used only in-state
+// power plants.
 // ----------------------------------------------------------------------------
 var maxDistanceStats = distanceToBufferedPowerPlant.reduceRegion({
   reducer: ee.Reducer.max(),
-  geometry: californiaGeometry,
+  geometry: focalStateGeometry,
   scale: analysisScale,
   maxPixels: 1e13,
   tileScale: 4